giellalt/speech-smj/docs/normalisation.md

 - it is easy to expand
 - it is easy to test coverage and lexical fst matches

 **NB!** Beware that this step can generate multiple outputs.
-If so, each need to be given a new entry in the cohort, but subject to filtering or removal later on.
-We need to investigate whether this is an issue, and maybe use additional info to avoid additional disambiguation later on.
+If so, each need to be given a new entry in the cohort, subject to filtering or removal later on.
+We need to investigate whether this is an issue, and maybe use additional info to avoid disambiguation later on.

 Clues for choosing which one to keep - to be used in the next, generation step:
 - the original POS might only fit with one of the substitutions